-1. All bills and resolutions reported by a committee of the Senate or referred directly to the calendar shall be placed on General Order.

-2. When a committee report is filed, the clerk shall indicate on the face of the report the date and time the report was filed.

-3. A bill or resolution reported from committee shall be placed on General Order at the beginning of the second legislative day following the legislative day that a committee report is filed.

-4. Bills and resolutions referred directly to the calendar shall be placed on General Order at the beginning of the legislative day following the day of such referral.

-5. A list of bills and resolutions on General Order, including a copy of the text of such bills and resolutions and the date such bills and resolutions were placed on General Order, shall be published electronically and made available each legislative day to all members of the Senate.

-6. To allow opportunity for amendment under Rule 8-23, no bill may be heard until it has been on General Order for a period of at least one (1) legislative day.

-7. No bill or joint resolution shall be considered on the Senate floor without a House author.

-B. ORDER OF CONSIDERATION OF LEGISLATION.
+- 1. All bills and resolutions reported by a committee of the Senate or referred directly to the calendar shall be placed on General Order pursuant to the provisions of this subsection. - 2.
+1. When a committee report is filed, the clerk shall indicate on the face of the report the date and time the report was filed. - 3.
+2. A bill or resolution reported from committee shall be placed on General Order at the beginning of the second legislative day following the legislative day that a committee report is filed. - 4.
+3. Bills and resolutions referred directly to the calendar shall be placed on General Order at the beginning of the legislative day following the day of such referral. - 5.
+4. A list of bills and resolutions on General Order, including a copy of the text of such bills and resolutions and the date such bills and resolutions were placed on General Order, shall be published electronically and made available each legislative day to all members of the Senate. - 6.
+5. To allow opportunity for amendment under Rule 8-23, no bill or joint resolution may be heard until it has been on General Order for a period of at least one (1) legislative day. - 7.
+6. No bill or joint resolution shall be considered on the Senate floor without a House author. - B. ORDER OF CONSIDERATION OF LEGISLATION.
 The Majority Floor Leader, or a designee, shall determine the order in which legislation is considered by the Senate.
-Nothing in this section nor these rules shall be construed as to guarantee a right to a hearing on any legislation.

-C. CONSIDERATION OF MEASURES ON GENERAL ORDER.
-On General Order, the following procedure shall be observed:

-1. Explanation of the bill or resolution by the Senate author;

-- 2. Questions;

-- 3. Consideration of amendments; and

-- 4. Advancement from General Order to Engrossment and Third Reading.
+Nothing in this section nor these rules shall be construed as to guarantee a right to a hearing on any legislation. - C. CONSIDERATION OF MEASURES ON GENERAL ORDER.
+On General Order, the following procedure shall be observed: - 1.
+Explanation of the bill or resolution by the Senate author or designee of the Senate author; - 2.
+Questions; - 3.
+Consideration of amendments; and - 4.
+Advancement from General Order to Engrossment and Third Reading.